 So in our example we would make a profit of £7.50 on our £10 bet.
 A nice win indeed.

-For more advice on betting odds and what they mean take a look at these articles:
+To learn more about betting odds and what they mean, please read these articles:

 Tennis Odds In Action: An Example